 Is it Time to Replace Your Damaged Garage Door?
 A Checklist of Things to Know

-If your garage door is bent, sagging, rotting or just generally an ill-functioning eyesore, it’s probably time to start shopping for a replacement.
+If your garage door is bent, sagging, rotting or just generally an ill-functioning eyesore, it’s probably time to start shopping for a garage door replacement.

 Actually, it may be past time, but you’re not alone if you view it as such a daunting task that you want to put it off until it’s absolutely necessary!